jamesericdavidson/jamesdavidson.xyz/content/posts/lab.md

 The text that follows is mostly unchanged - exceptions are noted in the Version History.

-Finally, I would like to clarify that the contents and advice herein don't necessarily reflect what I believe today, and almost certainly not what I will believe in the future!
+I would like to clarify that the contents and advice herein don't necessarily reflect what I believe today, and almost certainly not what I will believe in the future!

-All of that said, enjoy.

 Please note that I refer to the operating system as "Linux" for the sake of brevity.
 [It may be more pertinent to say GNU/Linux](https://www.gnu.org/gnu/gnu-linux-faq.html) for most distributions.